What is GPU?

 The GPU is a device for processing the graphics.
 It is the responsibility of the central processing unit (CPU) to do the calculation and to send you the output.
 The main responsibility for displaying photos, videos, and games rests with the GPU.

 Nearly any computer that has a display screen now has GPU inside.
-The key example that has a high GPU is electronic computers, handheld devices, and gaming consoles.

 This is why they are more vulnerable to high GPU temperatures.
 Also, a reliable GPU temperature monitor has been built to solve this problem which tells us how hot is too hot for GPU.